Connect with us

 3. Remove Family Photos

 Removing family photos better allows buyers to feel like the home is already theirs.
 Remove family photos from the walls, shelves, and tables.
-You should also put away any memorabilia or other highly personal items such as family keepsakes.
+You should also put away any memorabilia or other highly personal items, such as family keepsakes.

 4. Decrease Clutter

 A cluttered home makes buyers feel like there’s less space.
 Declutter your home by removing unnecessary pieces of furniture, clearing off kitchen counters, and decreasing the amount of personal decor.
-Try to also declutter your garage if possible.
+Try also to declutter your garage if possible.

 5. Pack Up 30%